systemjs/systemjs/README.md

 The [3.7kb s-trim.js loader](dist/s-trim.min.js) includes the tracing and registery  feature of system.js, but does not include the module-types or global extras.

 * A middle ground between s.js and system.js loader.
-* Allows Registry features to be maintained without requiring any extras.
+* Allows Registry features to be retained without requiring any extras.

 #### 4. system-node.cjs loader